Pillar One: Multigenerational Vision

 Psalm 128 paints a picture of what God calls blessed.
 Not wealth, not fame, and not an impressive career, but a family gathered around a table, across generations, with faith at the center.

-That picture is available to every family willing to pursue it.
+That picture remains within reach for every family willing to pursue it.
 It does not require perfect people.
 It requires purposeful ones.

 No family is perfect.
 It is never too late to start.
-The vision you build today, however imperfect, will be the foundation someone else stands on tomorrow.
+The vision you build today, however imperfect, will become the foundation someone else stands on tomorrow.

 SHARE THIS ARTICLE